 Find Prospect Pain

 When pain doesn’t exist, there isn’t any reason for the prospect to make a purchase.
-On the opposite side, the more pain we are able to find increases the likelihood of the prospect to move forward.
+On the opposite side, the more pain we are able to find increases the likelihood of getting the prospect to move forward.

 It is thought by some that the prospect will listen to what your product is and either become interested or not.
-That isn’t completely true due to there are many things which you can say about your product and company to trigger interest.
+That isn’t completely true due to there are many things that you can say about your product and company to trigger interest.
 In turn, you can develop your sales script so it contains powerful building interest points.